 In each of these scenarios, the relationship network of the firm can be the determining factor for winning a deal, getting in front of a management team, or even hearing about the company in the first place.

 However, private equity funds have historically not had a centralized view of the team’s relationship network or a directed effort toward organizing and leveraging them.
-The underlying information of “who knows who” has usually been scattered amongst their CRM system, Excel spreadsheets, disparate LinkedIn networks, and Outlook contacts – leading to either heavy inefficiencies at best or (most frequently) missed opportunities to source and win deals.
+The underlying information of “who knows who” has usually been scattered amongst their customer relationship management software, Excel spreadsheets, disparate LinkedIn networks, and Outlook contacts – leading to either heavy inefficiencies at best or (most frequently) missed opportunities to source and win deals.

 Done well, these solutions: